mindyng/AI_Alignment/Stanford_AI_Alignment_Class/Quizzes.md

 Human preferences may be what a user of chatbot/LLM's intended goal is as well as be helpful, honest and harmless (Anthropic).

 For humans to be happy-- fundamental human rights are practiced (U.S. Constitution)

+### 2.2 Intelligence and Goals

+Which of the following statements is true about optimal RL policies in fully observable environments?
+* [ ] Optimal policies in RL statistically tend to reduce the number of options available.
+* [ ] All optimal policies in RL always try to maximize the number of options available.
+* [ ] The more options an RL policy has available, the less statistically optimal it is.
+* [x] Optimal policies in RL have a statistical tendency to having more options available.

+Which of the following statements is not required for the orthogonality thesis?
+* [ ] Intelligent agents have goals by definition.
+* [ ] We can equate cognitive resourcefulness with power
+* [x] Motivation is linked to intelligence
+* [ ] It is easier to create intelligent problem solving skills than to encode human-like values

+Which one is not an instrumental convergent goal of intelligent agents, according to the instrumental convergence paradigm?
+* [x] Maintain the same physical form
+* [ ] Continue operation in the future
+* [ ] Maintain unaltered final goal
+* [ ] Acquiring more resources

+Which characteristic of large language models increases with the size of the language model?
+* [ ] Capability to model human generated language in an unbiased way
+* [ ] Tendency to rhyme more in generated text
+* [x] Tendency to repeat and enforce human inputs and opinions
+* [ ] Tendency to follow christian beliefs

+[Quiz Reading]
+According to McKay 2023, which was NOT one of the categories of flaws with RLHF?
+* [ ] Challenges in accurately learning a reward model from human feedback
+* [ ] Challenges in supervised fine-tuning of the AI policy
+* [x] Challenges in optimizing the AI policy using the imperfect reward model.
+* [ ] Challenges in collecting quality human feedback

+[Quiz Reading]
+According to Ngo 2022, an RL policies goal is defines as…
+* [x] … internal representations of features of environmental outcomes which are strongly correlated with that policy’s estimates of the values of different outcomes.
+* [ ] … feature representations which are strongly correlated with value estimates even when controlling for other features.
+* [ ] … feature representations which become much less correlated with values when controlling for other features.
+* [ ] None of the above.

+[Free Response]
+Answer the following questions with your thoughts and opinions:
+What internal goals do you think any intelligent agent has? depends on how it was trained

+Are these goals different from human goals (If so, how?)? difference may need to be measured via semantic similarity via encoding human values and model goals into vector embeddings

+How might the goals of humanity collide with the ones from the general intelligent agent?
+If the general intelligent agent is not honest, harmful and not helpful, which help progress of humanity then goals between the two will be divergent.

+If yes, how must we change the goals of the intelligent agent?
+Would it still be intelligent?
+We must change the goals of the intelligent agent via RL, but I propose mechanistic interpretability being better way forward because you change features versus retraining the whole model.
+Need to define intelligence and make sure re-steering the model via changing feature weights would align with intelligence definition.